 My belief that God is the sustainer and animator of the whole of creation is somewhat controversial among Christians and others who believe in free will.
 After all, if we do not have free will then ideas like sin, the fall, and judgment, don’t necessarily make sense.

-However, I believe there is a certain perspective (or perhaps let’s call it a framework), in which these central Christian ideas can be understood in a new light, stemming from an understanding of God’s true nature and what that means for His relationship with human beings.
+However, I believe there is a certain perspective (or perhaps let’s call it a framework), in which these central Christian ideas can be understood in a different light, stemming from an understanding of God’s true nature and what that means for His relationship with human beings.
 In this article, I will outline this framework.

 At the core of the framework is the idea that whatever you do is what God is doing through you.
 The best analogy I have found for this is that of a puppet show.
 In a puppet show, puppets can have distinct personalities and attributes and can be so realistic that a child who is watching the show might forget about the puppet master completely.